 Evening Coffees: it is time for a lovely After Dinner Coffee.
 Traditionally this was always thought to be a dark roasted Kenya AA (After Dinner Coffee) but we like the classic tastes and character of Peruvian Coffees and our Old Brown Java Roasts.
 There is a case to be made of choosing coffees to suit certain foods and desserts, after all the cup of coffee is the last taste you have at end of a meal.

-Different Types of Coffee Grind
+Different Coffee Grinds

 Different Coffees are needed to suit the differing array of coffee machines.
 Firstly, of course if you have a coffee grinder or a bean to cup machine you must choose Whole Coffee Beans when making your selection.
 We also have a choice of: Ground Espresso Fine, Ground Medium Fine, or Ground Cafetiere Coarse.